packit/packit.dev/content/about/index.md

 * We want latest content in Fedora Rawhide, but only if it works (the new content can be built and tests are passing).

+* Any task done by the automation system must be able to be performed by a human when that is required.
+Packit service must be capable of recovering from such situation.

+* Packit developers must be able to iterate on all parts packit (testing a change, merging a change, deploying to production) at a pace of at least every two weeks.
+To accomplish this, the release and validation processes are completely automated.

+* Contributions to packit must be possible by any developer, maintainer, tester, or other engineer.
+Any Fedora developer or tester should be able to reproduce a bot locally on their machine, given appropriate credentials.

 <!--more-->